 References: "What is a Good Guiding Question?" by Rob Traver From Educational Leadership.
 March 1998.
 ASCD

-"“The easiest thing to be in the world is you.
-The most difficult thing to be is what other people want you to be.
-Don't let them put you in that position.” ~ Leo Buscaglia
+to be is what other people want you to be.
+Don't let them put you in

 Have you ever wanted to do something, but were afraid of what others might think?
 I'm sure many teachers and parents have had this conversation with their students and their own children, who were hesitant to stand up for someone or some ideal.
 I have.
 It leaves me wanting to make sure my students feel empowered to be themselves, be the best they can be and stand up for what they know is right.